 The Colleges' retirement plan is administered through Transamerica.
 These are tax-deferred annuity plans authorized by Section 403(b) of the Internal Revenue Code.
-Employee participation in the plan is strongly encouraged.
-Employee contributions can be made either on a before-tax or after-tax basis.
-Employees may change their contributions at any time.
+Administrative employee participation in the Plan is strongly encouraged.
+Administrative employee contributions can be made either on a before-tax or after-tax basis.
+Administrative employees may change their contributions at any time.
 This plan does allow in-service withdrawals (over the age of 59 1⁄2) or loans.
-New HWS employees are automatically enrolled into the plan at a 5% contribution rate.
-New employees can opt-out of the automatic enrollment program by logging into the Transamerica portal and opting out of the retirement plan.

-During the first two years of employment, the employee must enroll and contribute at least 5% of gross pay to the plan in order to receive a 5% matching contribution from the Colleges.
-Both the Colleges' and administrative employees' contributions begin in the next paycheck following enrollment via the Transamerica website or by calling 800-755-5801.
+During the first two years of employment, the administrative employee must enroll and contribute at least 5% of gross pay to the plan in order to receive a 5% matching contribution from the Colleges.
+Both the Colleges' and administrative employees' contributions begin in the next paycheck following enrollment via www.trsretire.com or by calling 800-755-5801.
 The individual can contribute additional monies beyond 5% to the extent allowed by law.

-After two years of continuous employment, the Colleges will contribute 8% of gross pay on behalf of the administrative employee.
+After two years of continuous employment, beginning on the first of the month following the second anniversary, the Colleges will contribute 6% of gross pay on behalf of the administrative employee.
 To ensure retirement readiness, employees are encouraged to continue contributing toward their retirement after the second anniversary, however, they are no longer required to contribute.